SchadenKai/notes-repo/machine-learning/ReadME.md

 ## Cost Function / Loss Function
 - measures the performance of a machine learning model for given data.
 On how well the model maps out the relationship between the input and output.
 - in machine learning, your goal is to attain and minimize the value of the cost function

+## Recurrent Neural Network
+- the processed output by a model will be appended to the next input to the same model (meaning that the data is in continuous loop)

+### Long term dependency problem
+- the increase in steps in the model, the information piles up, hence making the model not effective in learning new inputs

+## Long Short Term Memory
+- Solution for long term dependency problem
+- LSTM carefully picks necessary inputs based on the context and outputs the information.
+This forgets other unncessary information reoccuring in the RNN.
+- adds an internal state in the RNN called LSTM cell state.
+- The LSTM cell, the node that is working on the LSTM cell state, is composed of 3 gates (Forget gate, Input gate, and Output gate)
+    - `Forget gates` pass through information that are not necessary based on the context
+    - `Input gates` pass through information that is useful for the RNN towards the internal state
+    - `Output gates` outputs all the necessary / filtered information processed by the LSTM cell